cloudfoundry/credhub-api-site/source/index.html.md

 If you wish to overwrite existing values, you can set 'mode' as 'overwrite' or 'converge'.
 When `"mode" : "converge"` is set, a new value will be generated only if the generation parameters have changed.
 When `"mode" : "overwrite"` is set, a new credential is generated in every case.

+In versions prior to 1.6, `mode` is not available.
+Instead `overwrite` is indicated as a boolean value.
+If you wish to overwrite existing values, you should then include the `"overwrite": true` parameter in your request.
 # Authentication

 All requests to CredHub, with the exception of `/info` and `/health` must include an authentication method.
 CredHub supports two authentication provider types, [UAA][1] and [mutual TLS][2].